forwinder15/learndiesels/content/posts/2019-08-19--the-best-ratchet-for-professional-mechanics/index.md

 ![mac](./mac.jpg)

 The Mac man!
-I know a lot of people who swear by thier tools.
+I know a lot of people who swear by their tools.
 I have no problem with Mac Tools I have a wrench set and some picks from them.
 They make solid stuff.
 Once again this list is based on value for the money.
 You can do some price checking and find out that Mac is no where near the cheapest so do you get that kind of value from their tools?
 Thats for you to decide.

-Then there is the other vairble.
+Then there is the other variable.
 Is there a Mac man in your area?
-They are not near as common as Snap-on and in my experiance not as realible in service.
+They are not near as common as Snap-on and in my experience not as reliable in service.

 ###The Specs